alefiury/Speech-Synthesis-Evaluation-System/README.md

 # How the Application Works

-Every participant can choose beetween 5 possible scores for each audio sample, every audio samples provided will be shown one after the other, and when all samples are evaluated, the participant will not be able to evaluate more samples.
+Every participant can choose beetween 5 possible values for each audio sample.

+Every audio sample provided will be shown one by one.

+When all samples are evaluated, the participant will not be able to evaluate more samples.

-To minimize bias during the evaluation, the audio samples are shown in a random order for each participant, and even after a logout, the participants will be able to continue to evaluate the samples from where they stopped, continuing in the same order that were previously shown.
+To minimize bias during the evaluation, the audio samples are shown in a random order for each participant, and even after a logout, the participants will be able to continue to evaluate the samples from where they stopped.

 ## 1. Dependencies